Fraction-like rates from preferential voting: The CLC projection followed by Zermelo's method of strengths

+\begin{theorem} .5em When each ballot confines to choosing a single option, the CLC-Zermelo fractions coincide with the respective vote fractions. \end{theorem}

+\begin{proof} .5em As it was mentioned in \secpar{1.1}, in the case of single-choice voting one has $v_{xy}=\scf_x$, and therefore $t_{xy}=\scf_x+\scf_y$, for every $y\neq x$.
+Such matrices have CLC~structure, so they are invariant by the CLC~projection: $\psc_{xy}=v_{xy}=\scf_x$.
+By~plugging these values in~(\ref{eq:fratesZ}--\ref{eq:fratesaZ}), one easily sees that these equations are satisfied by taking $\flr_x=\scf_x$. \end{proof}

--9mm \begin{proof} .5em Let us recall that condition~\llfd\ is about unanimously preferred sets, \ie subsets $\xst$ of options with the property that each member of~$\xst$ is~unanimously preferred to any alternative from outside $\xst$.
-In the following, we will compare such a set~$\xst$ with the top dominant irreducible component of the projected Llull matrix~$(\psc_{xy})$, whose existence is guaranteed by Proposition~\ref{st:existencia-X}.
-The latter set will be denoted as~$\xsth$.
+Let us consider now the property of unanimous decomposition.
+This property is concerned with \dfd{unanimously preferred sets}, \ie subsets $\xst$ of options with the property that each member of~$\xst$ is~unanimously preferred to any alternative from outside $\xst$.

+\begin{theorem} .5em \textup{(a)}~The CLC-Zermelo fractions vanish outside of any unanimously preferred set. \textup{(b)}~In the complete case, the options that get non-vanishing CLC-Zermelo fractions form a minimal unanimously preferred set. \end{theorem}

+\begin{proof} .5em The proof hinges on comparing the set under consideration with the top dominant irreducible component of the projected Llull matrix~$(\psc_{xy})$, whose existence is guaranteed by Proposition~\ref{st:existencia-X}.
+In the following, this top dominant irreducible component is denoted by $\xsth$.